USD 259 BOE to revisit decision made on fall sports and activities following task force review

-After announcing sports and activities would be suspended for nine weeks the USD 259 school board says they will look at it again.
+WICHITA, Kan.
+(KSNW) – After announcing sports and activities would be suspended for nine weeks, the USD 259 school board says they will look at it again.

 Nothing changes from what the BOE decided last week, only that a new task force will review the decision that was made.